allevo/seqflow-js/packages/website/src/pages/Why.md

 ### Domains

 The more the features are added, the more the complexity is introduced.
 To reduce the complexity, `SeqFlow` introduces the concept of domains.
-A domain is a way to group the components and the event handlers, and it is a way to reduce the complexity and the cognitive stress.
+A domain is, shortly, a way to group the components and the event handlers, and it is a way to reduce the complexity and the cognitive stress.
 The domain is a way to organize the code and the application logic.

 So, the application code is organized into folders, one for each domain.
-Each folder contains the components relative to that domain, and classes to handle the application logic.
+Each folder contains the components relative to that domain and classes to handle the application logic.

 See the <a target="_blank" href="https://github.com/allevo/seqflow-js/tree/main/examples/e-commerce">E-Commerce example</a> for more information about it.